kortney-lee/wihy_app/PRIORITY_1_CHARTS_COMPLETE.md

 - Scales perfectly across all devices
 - Integrates seamlessly with your existing API

-Ready to move forward with Priority 2 Core Analytics Charts! 🚀
+Ready to move forward with Priority 2 Core Analytics Charts!
+[ROCKET]